Virtual Icebreakers for remote teams: Fun ideas for people who hate "Team building"

 - Logistical Barriers: Activities requiring complex setups or installations can exclude participants.

-- Large Groups: Keeping up engagement in teams of 20+ can feel impossible.
+- Large Groups: Keeping up engagement in virtual teams of 20+ can feel impossible.

 But when done right, virtual icebreakers can: